DrEmpiricism/Optimize-Offline/README.md

 When an unattend.xml answer file is added to the '\Content\Additional\Unattend' folder, Optimize-Offline applies the answer file directly to the image, creates the '\Windows\Panther' directory within the image and finally copies the answer file to it.
 "Panther" was the code-name for a servicing and setup engine that began with Windows Vista and has remained as such since.

-During Windows installation, Windows Setup automatically looks for answer files for custom installations in certain locations.  %WINDIR%\Panther and the installation media are the first locations checked for an answer file.
-An unattend.xml located in the %WINDIR%\Panther directory will act just like an autounattend.xml does and can contain all the same content.
-This is an alternative way to run a custom answer file for Windows Setup automatically as opposed to setting an autounattend.xml to the root of the installation media type being used.
-Moreover, you can also use multiple answer files by applying one to the image and adding an autounattend.xml to the bootable media.
-For example, the unattend.xml applied to the image can contain OOBE and Windows Setup parameters while the autounattend.xml can contain only parameters for the WindowsPE pass that sets up the partitions and disks for installation.
+During Windows installation, Windows Setup automatically looks for answer files in specific locations for custom installations.
+The %WINDIR%\Panther directory and the installation media are the first locations checked for an answer file.
+An unattend.xml that gets applied directly to the image, and is located in the %WINDIR%\Panther directory, will act identically to an autounattend.xml placed on the installation media does with the exception of the WindowsPE configuration pass.
+Since the WindowsPE configuration pass configures disk partitions and layouts, an answer file containing these parameters must be placed in an autounattend.xml.
+Additionally, you can use multiple answer files to setup Windows by applying an unattend.xml to the image and adding an autounattend.xml to the installation media.
+For example, the unattend.xml applied to the image can contain OOBE and Windows Setup parameters while the autounattend.xml can contain only parameters for the WindowsPE pass that sets up the partitions and disk layouts for installation.

-It is recommended to create an unattend.xml using the Windows System Image Manager that is included in the Windows ADK.
-Though there are some online answer file generators that will "quickly" create an unattend.xml for you, just like with Windows 10 features, answer file variables can change between builds.
-Likewise, having faulty or unsupported variables in an answer file can prevent Windows Setup from completing.
+It is highly recommended to create any answer files using the Windows System Image Manager that is included in the Windows ADK.
+Though there are some online answer file generators that will "quickly" create an answer file for you, answer file parameters and variables can change between builds.
+Likewise, having faulty or unsupported parameters and/or variables in an answer file can prevent Windows Setup from completing.

-It is also in good practice to have a good idea what each Configuration Pass does and what actions its child parameters takes during the Windows setup process.
+It is also in good practice to have a good idea what each configuration pass does and what actions its child parameters takes during the Windows setup process.
 All information regarding Configuration Passes can be found in the [Microsoft Document](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-setup-automation-overview)

 **Having incorrect, null or incomplete values in your answer file, most notably the WindowsPE Configuration Pass, WILL prevent Windows from completing its setup or even starting its setup.
 If a custom disk layout is included for installation, make certain the proper drive index numbers, partition type IDs and sizes are entered.**